Understanding Heart Disease in Women

 Dr. Sameer Ahmed, Cardiologist specializing in heart disease and heart attacks

-Meet Dr. Ahmed, Cardiologist with Florida Medical Clinic
+Meet Dr. Ahmed, Cardiologist with Florida Medical Clinic Orlando Health

 Your heart health is central to your overall health and wellness.
 Heart disease affects both men and women and managing your risk factors may save your life.

 Sameer W. Ahmed, MD is board certified in Cardiovascular Disease, Echocardiography and Nuclear Cardiology.
 He specializes in heart disease and preventative cardiology.
-To learn more about Dr. Ahmed’s approach to cardiovascular health, request an appointment.
+To learn more about Dr. Ahmed’s approach to cardiovascular health, request an appointment

 Disclaimer: This post is not a substitute for medical advice, diagnosis, or treatment from a licensed medical professional.